Evaluating Startup ISOs

 Those who are contemplating a job offer that includes Incentive Stock Options (ISOs) or those who already have ISOs and want to better understand their value.
 To better understand how ISO are taxed, you should also read Taxation of RSUs, ISOs & NSOs

 If you are contemplating a startup job that provides ISOs as part of your compensation, understand that they will likely turn out to be less valuable than the equivalent Restricted Stock Units (RSUs) you might receive from a public company unless the startup has an IPO.
-If you already have ISOs and you are either thinking of leaving the company or an IPO is immanent, read this article and get professional advice ASAP.
+If you already have ISOs and you are either thinking of leaving the company or an IPO is imminent, read this article and get professional advice ASAP.

 First some disclaimers, there are lots of corner cases and including them all here would make reading this document an impenetrable mess for all but the most diligent.
 My goal is to give you a more intuitive feel for how ISOs work and where the sharp edges are so that you can make better decisions.
 Employers often offer facts to prospects in ways that lead them to make incorrect assumptions.